Listen to an audio file of this tool.

 - Allow for and reflect on real world consequences.
 If you see a mistake on your child’s/teen’s worksheet, don’t correct it.
 You’ll be taking away a valuable learning opportunity.
 You could leave it alone altogether or ask once, “Do you feel like this is right or are you struggling with it?”
 If your child/teen confirms it’s the answer they want to give, then allow them the experience of their teacher correcting it.
 It’s an important learning opportunity.
 It may open a door to extra support from their teacher.

 - Apply logical consequences when needed.
 Logical consequences should come soon after the negative behavior and need to be provided in a way that maintains a healthy relationship.
 Rather than punishment, a consequence is about supporting the learning process.
-First, get your own emotions in check.
-Not only is this good modeling, when your emotions are in check you are able to provide logical consequences that fit the behavior.
+First, get your own feelings in check.
+Not only is this good modeling, when your feelings are in check you are able to provide logical consequences that fit the behavior.
 Second, invite your child/teen into a discussion about the expectations established in Step 2.
 Third, if you feel that your child/teen is not holding up their end of the bargain (unless it is a matter of them not knowing how), then apply a logical consequence as a teachable moment.

 Step 5.
 Recognize Effort and Quality to Foster Motivation